dustinpfister/blog_posts/_posts/canvas.md

 So there you have a very basic canvas example that just involves creating an injecting a canvas element into a web page.
 I just created an canvas element, appending it to the body element, set the width and height, set fixed positioning for it via the style API.
 I then usd the fill style property, and the fill rect method to draw a black rectangle from the upper left corner of the canvas to its with and height to just make a blank black canvas.

-### 1.2 - A Still kindof Simple html copy and pase example of a canvas animation
+### 1.2 - A Still somewhat Simple HTML copy and paste example of a canvas animation

 So now for something just a little more involved then the blank canvas example.
 Here I have a canvas example that does a little more then just create and inject a blank black canvas element, it is a simple animation of a circle moving around in a circle like pattern.
 I know it is not the most interesting of canvas examples, but this is the getting started section of my main canvas post so I just need to get this one out of the way here.
 Also in the process of going over it I will also be touching base on a whole much of little topics that have to do with canvas so maybe reading this is not a waste of time after all.